SonghuaHu-UMD/Explainable_AI_Comparison/README.md

 are extensively compared to determine the best model architecture and justify the interpretation robustness.

 ## Code structure
-* Data used for model building is located at the folder `data`, which is computed via `State_Features.py`.
+* Data used for model building is located at the folder `data`, which is computed via `1.0-Match_CBG_POI.py`, `1.1-Read_Data.py`, `1.2-Data_EDA.py`.
-* Three R scripts are used to fit the GAM models.
-Our model predicts the daily average number of trips and daily average PMT across all states.
+* `3.0-models-origin.py`, `3.1-models-transform.py` are used for model training and tuning.
+The first uses the original data while the second considers the data transformation.
-* `Plot_Fig56.py` is used to model results plot.
+* `4.1-Interpret models.py` is used to interpret the trained model.

 ## Results